Groundwater Remedy Selection

 The proposed groundwater remedy involves pushing the hexavalent chromium groundwater plumeA body of contaminated groundwater.
 The movement of a groundwater plume can be influenced by such factors as local groundwater flow patterns, the character of the aquifer in which the groundwater is contained, and the density of contaminants., with uncontaminated water, through a treatment area made up of injection and extraction wells also (known as an in situ reactive zone or IRZ).
 The IRZ treatment area converts the hexavalent chromium contaminated groundwater to trivalent chromium, the nontoxic chromium, by injecting nutrients into the contaminated groundwater to stimulate growth of harmless and helpful, naturally occurring bacteria.
 The bacteria then change the chemistry of the groundwater causing the hexavalent chromium to convert to trivalent chromium.
 Because trivalent chromium is not soluble in water, it is removed from the groundwater and becomes part of the soil.
 After the successful removal of the hexavalent chromium from the groundwater, treatment will stop, and the bacteria level and the geochemical conditions in the groundwater will return to pretreatment conditions.
 The trivalent chromium is stable, does not revert back to hexavalent chromium, and will continue to be part of the soil.

-The injection wells inject nutrients, and the extraction wells take water out to add additional nutrients and recirculate to enhance the treatment time and groundwater control.
+The injection will wells inject nutrients into the subsurface for bacterial growth, and the extraction wells take water out to add additional nutrients and recirculate to enhance the treatment time and groundwater control.
 Extraction wells installed near the Colorado River will extract the groundwater and send it to the treatment area to prevent untreated contaminated groundwater from reaching the river.
 Also, extraction wells will be installed in the southeastern edge of the plume to extract contamination that is present within the bedrock in the East Ravine area.
 The extracted contaminated water will be treated with nutrients and recirculated to one of the injection wells at the western plume edge to push groundwater movement to the treatment area.
 See figures below.

 (Click on images above for larger view)